asiimwe65/CCNA/notes/Ethernet layer.md

  The process that a source host uses to determine the destination MAC address associated with an IPv4 address is known as Address Resolution Protocol (ARP).

  The process that a source host uses to determine the destination MAC address associated with an IPv6 address is known as Neighbor Discovery (ND).

+BROADCAST MAC ADDRESS

+ An Ethernet broadcast frame is received and processed by every device on the Ethernet LAN.
+The features of an Ethernet broadcast are as follows:

+It has a destination MAC address of FF-FF-FF-FF-FF-FF in hexadecimal (48 ones in binary).
+It is flooded out all Ethernet switch ports except the incoming port.
+It is not forwarded by a router.

+If the encapsulated data is an IPv4 broadcast packet, this means the packet contains a destination IPv4 address that has all ones (1s) in the host portion.
+This numbering in the address means that all hosts on that local network (broadcast domain) will receive and process the packet.

+ the source host sends an IPv4 broadcast packet to all devices on its network.
+The IPv4 destination address is a broadcast address, 192.168.1.255.
+When the IPv4 broadcast packet is encapsulated in the Ethernet frame, the destination MAC address is the broadcast MAC address of FF-FF-FF-FF-FF-FF in hexadecimal (48 ones in binary).

+DHCP for IPv4 is an example of a protocol that uses Ethernet and IPv4 broadcast addresses.